 Originally from Western Pennsylvania, I moved to the Boston area in 1980 to work in the architectural profession and to explore options for graduate school.
 A few years later I completed a Master of Architecture at MIT and continued on with my architectural career.
 Fast forward – after almost 40 years in architecture – the last 20+ years as one of the founding partners of MDS/MILLER DYER SPEARS in Boston – I decided to focus my energy on the fine arts – particularly painting.

-CURRENT SHOW – Newton Free Library – running throughout October
+RECENT SHOW – Newton Free Library – October 2019

 Solo show, Human and Landscape Portraits in Watercolor, Newton Free Library